edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 # Run this once to download edge-video-analytics into the edge-video-analytics sub-folder,
 # download models, and patch pipelines
 make install-edge-video-analytics

-# Run the EVAM services (in another terminal)
-make run-edge-video-analytics
-# ...
-# Leave this running
 ```

-> **Note**: If you press `Ctrl-C` it will stop the EVAM services.
-If you then run `make stop-edge-video-analytics`,
-> it will also remove the containers and free up the port mappings.

 ### 3. Build and run the example application service